 Cover art from a study using terahertz time-domain spectroscopic measurements to probe the mechanical response of a polypeptide.

 There is mounting evidence these low frequency dynamics play a decisive role in the proper functioning of materials, having previously been shown to be critical in biomolecular processes, solid-state phase transformations, and gas-adsorption in metal-organic frameworks (MOFs).
 My research focuses on understanding this important link by directly measuring the vibrational dynamics over an ultra-wide frequency range (0.3 – 30 THz), over ten-times the bandwidth that most terahertz time-domain spectroscopy (THz-TDS) systems currently achieve.
 Combined with quantum-mechanical simulations, we can gain unprecedented insight into the relationship between structure, molecular motion, and the bulk properties of materials.

-Figure 3.
-Highest occupied molecular orbital (HOMO) in the organic semiconducting solid rubrene.
+Highest occupied molecular orbital (HOMO) in the organic semiconducting solid rubrene over the course of a terahertz vibrational mode.
 Using terahertz time-domain spectroscopy we can probe how the molecular orbitals change over the course of a specified vibrational mode, gaining insight into how charge transfer occurs within these materials.

 M. T. Ruggiero, J. A. Zeitler, and A. Erba.
 Intermolecular Anharmonicity in Molecular Crystals: Interplay Between Low-Frequency Dynamics and Quantum Quasi- Harmonic Simulations of Solid Purine.
 Chem.
 Commun., 2017, 53, 3781–3784.